seyeonigbinde/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+Function scope allows us to create variables inside of functions, that are essentially private to that function.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+Closure is a function within another function.
+It is the combination of a function and the private environment within which that function was declared. closures give us the ability to put functions together. when a function is created in another function (or nested within another function) then we have a parent function and a child function.

 ## Introduction